product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

     -   **Suitable for low frequency services:** Majority of apps are used very infrequently by the users and thus a Mini App kind of offering makes much more sense (say ordering medicines or Pizza once a month!).
 They offer seamless “In-Out” experience to the user with no hassle of remembering or entering any passwords or payment details.
     -   **Allow experimentation on a limited audience:** The dynamic nature of mini apps allow merchants to experiment with newer flows to a limited audience base with controlled rollout and lesser risk to their core app business.

 With this broad understanding in place we started brainstorming on the broad architecture of the SDK.
-In a nutshell of what I can share publicly about the architecture we ended up with was a webview rendered in the Paytm app made more powerful with custom JS injection which enabled it to interact with the Native layer (Paytm app and Device layer).
+At a broad overview of what I can share publicly about the architecture, the architecture we ended up with was a webview rendered in the Paytm app and made more feature rich with custom JS injection.
+This enabled it to interact with the native layer (Paytm app and device layer).

 This is how the broad architecture of the platform looks like: